2002 Überlingen mid-air collision: Deviating statements in the official report

 All countries involved could add additional "deviating" statements to the official report.
 Bahrain, Switzerland, and Russia did submit positions that were published with the official report.
 The deviating statements were published verbatim as an appendix to the report by the BFU investigators.

 The statement by Bahrain, the home country of the DHL plane, mostly agrees with the findings of the report.
 It says that the report should have put less emphasis on the actions of individuals and more on the faults within Skyguide's organization and management.
-Bahrain's statement also mentions the lack of crew resource management and lack of knowledge of first officer Rinat Cyplakov in the Tupolev's cockpit as a factor in the crash.
+Bahrain's statement also mentions the lack of crew resource management in the Tupolev's cockpit as a factor in the crash.

 Russia states that the Russian pilots were unable to obey the TCAS advisory to climb; the advisory was given when they were already at 35500 ft, while the controller wrongly stated conflicting traffic was above them at 36000 ft.
 Also, the ATC gave the wrong position of the DHL plane (2 o'clock instead of the actual 10 o'clock).
 Russia asserts that the DHL crew had a "real possibility" to avoid a collision, since they were able to hear the conversation between the Russian crew and the controller.

 Switzerland notes that the Tupolev was about 33 m below the flight level ordered by the Swiss controller, and still descending at 1900 ft/min.
 The Swiss say that this was also a cause of the accident.
 Switzerland also requested that the BFU make a formal finding that the TCAS advisories would have been useful if obeyed immediately; the BFU declined to do so.